 This is a fully online course and is designed to emphasize critical thinking to the weekly readings.
-The class will focus on in-depth weekly online discussion boards, four multiple-choice exams, and a theory project with accompanying peer-reviews.
+The class will focus on in-depth weekly online discussion boards, and multiple-choice Midterm and Final exams.
 The course will use Canvas Learning Management System; the use of the internet and Microsoft Office products is a requirement for this course.